 What is the potential of Virtual and Augmented Reality (VR/AR) technology in Space?
-Could VR technology plays a role in our ambition to reach the stars.
-Could we use this new tool to explore and understand our solar system?
+Could VR technology play a role in our ambition to reach the stars?
+Could we use this new tool to explore and understand our Solar System?
 Will it help to harvest the almost infinite amount of energy and material available in space?
-Together with VR/AR specialists, Space entrepreneurs, as well as scientific institutions like the SETI Institute, we will discuss the role of VR/AR, emphasizing how this new technology can be used by scientists, engineers, and educators to build, share and describe future innovative space projects as well as share with the public the excitement of exploring our universe.
+Together with VR/AR specialists, space entrepreneurs, as well as scientific institutions like the SETI Institute, we will discuss the role of VR/AR, emphasizing how this new technology can be used by scientists, engineers, and educators to build, share and describe future innovative space projects as well as share with the public the excitement of exploring our universe.

 Timoni West is a director of XR Research in Unity Labs, managing a team of cross-disciplinary artists and engineers.
 Her group explores how humans can create and live in worlds in virtual & augmented reality.
 She will describe how the VR/AR tools are now available to everybody giving the opportunity to talented artists and engineers to build their own applications for space exploration.